jimi79/share/README.md

 *A php script that allow to share files easily, like sprunge.*

-I just checked the sprunge website, and couldn't find source code, so i rewrote approximately a php page with the same functionnalkities
+I just checked the sprunge website, and couldn't find source code, so i rewrote approximately a php page that seems to do the same thing

+**mongodb is required**

 ###Install
 put the both php file at some place